 A2.7.2 Approval

+A2.7.2.1 Each SG may approve revised or new Reports submitted to it for approval by the relevant WP, JWP, TG or JTG.

-A2.7.2.1 Each SG may approve revised or new Reports normally by consensus of all Member States attending the meeting of the SG.
+Normally the SG approves revised or new Reports by consensus of all Member States attending the meeting of the SG.

 After all efforts to reach consensus have been exhausted, the Study Group may approve the draft Report and the Chairman of the SG will invite the objecting Member State to include an attributed statement in the Report and/or in the Summary Record of the SG meeting, at the discretion of that Member State.

-Any statement from a Member State contained in the draft Report shall be maintained, unless the Member State having made the statement formally agrees to its deletion.
+Any statement from a Member State contained in the Report shall be maintained, unless the Member State having made the statement formally agrees to its deletion.

+A2.7.2.2 When deciding on submission of the draft revised or new Reports for approval by the SG, the submitting WP, JWP, TG or JTG shall apply similar procedure as in A2.7.2.1, i.e. after all efforts to reach consensus have been exhausted, the WP may submit the draft Report for approval by the SG, and the Chairman of the WP will invite the objecting Member State to include an attributed statement in the submitted draft Report and/or in the WP Chair’s Executive Report to the SG meeting, at the discretion of that Member State.

-A2.7.2.2 New or revised Reports developed jointly by more than one SG shall be approved by all the relevant SGs.
+A2.7.2.3 New or revised Reports developed jointly by more than one SG shall be approved by all the relevant SGs.

 A2.7.3 Suppression